CSS

 CSS vs HTML

-• defines the style — how it looks (the heading is blue, the paragraph has 20px spacing, the image is rounded, the button has a gradient background).
+- defines the style — how it looks (the heading is blue, the paragraph has comfortable spacing, the image has rounded corners, the button has a colorful background).

-• You need before can do anything — CSS styles HTML elements.
+- You need before can do anything — CSS gives style to what HTML creates.
 Without HTML, there is nothing to style.

 Why it matters

 is what separates a professional-looking website from one that looks outdated or broken.
 It directly impacts user experience — a well-styled site feels trustworthy, easy to navigate, and enjoyable to use.
-CSS also enables responsive design, which is critical because over half of all web traffic comes from mobile devices.
+CSS also enables , which is critical because over half of all web traffic comes from mobile .
 Understanding CSS helps you give better design feedback, understand why "just moving that button" might not be as simple as it sounds, and appreciate the craftsmanship behind a polished user .